One-Pot Pastry Cream Recipe

 Storage

-- Crème pâtissière aka pastry cream has to be stored in the fridge because it contains eggs and milk.
-Never leave creme patisserie at room temperature.
+- Crème pâtissière, aka pastry cream, has to be stored in the fridge because it contains eggs and milk.
+Never leave crème patisserie at room temperature.

-- Always place the plastic wrap over the surface of the pastry cream, this will prevent a skin from forming.
+- Always place the plastic wrap over the surface of the pastry cream; this will prevent a skin from forming.

 - This can be stored in the fridge for 3 to 4 days only.

-- You cannot freeze creme patisserie because when thawed it tends to break down.
+- You cannot freeze crème patisserie because when thawed, it tends to break down.
 The starch and egg protein separate.

 Tips for success

-- Always use good quality ingredients - fresh eggs are very important for this recipe.
+- Always use good-quality ingredients – fresh eggs are very important for this recipe.

 - Heat the milk with the vanilla bean for a few minutes before you temper the egg yolks.
-This lets the milk infuse with the vanilla and results in a wonderful rich vanilla flavor.
+This lets the milk infuse with the vanilla and results in a wonderful, rich vanilla flavor.

 - Whip the egg yolks, sugar, and starch with a whisk until light and fluffy to prevent lumps.

 - There is no need to rush the tempering process.
 Take your time and pour the hot milk mixture a little at a time.
-What is important, is that you continue to move the egg mixture while pouring the milk to prevent curdling.
+What is important is that you continue to move the egg mixture while pouring the milk to prevent curdling.

 - A whisk or wooden spoon works great when stirring to prevent lumps

-- Stirring can be very boring but it is important to keep the heat med-low and stir constantly.
-Medium-high heat can cause the milk solids to burn easily.You want the mixture to cook and thicken at the same time.
-If you thicken it too fast, it may curdle but it may also be undercooked.
+- Stirring can be very boring, but it is important to keep the heat medium-low and stir constantly.
+Medium-high heat can easily burn the milk solids.
+You want the mixture to cook and thicken at the same time.
+If you thicken it too quickly, it may curdle or remain undercooked.
 The slow process helps cook the eggs as well as the cornstarch.
 The mixture will look reduced in quantity when thickened.

 - This mixture will continue to thicken as it cools and chills in the fridge.

-- Straining is necessary to remove any lumps - giving you a smooth velvety creamy pastry.
+- Straining is necessary to remove any lumps, giving you a smooth, velvety, creamy pastry.

 - Always cover the top surface of the custard to prevent any skin from forming.
-If you don't that skin will later result in lumpy pastry cream which can block the piping bags.
+If you don’t, that skin will later result in lumpy pastry cream, which can block the piping bags.

 What is pastry cream used for?

-- Very commonly used with choux pastry such as in classic profiteroles, mille-feuille, and chocolate eclairs.
+- Very commonly used with choux pastry, such as in classic profiteroles, mille-feuille, and chocolate eclairs.

 - You can also use pastry cream as a cake filling between layers for a layered cake.

-- And, add some melted chocolate and whipped cream to pastry cream to make a quick chocolate mousse.
+- And, add some melted chocolate and whipped cream to the pastry cream to make a quick chocolate mousse.

-- Spread creme patisserie evenly in a pre-baked tart shell topped with your favorite fruits and you have a fruit tart.
+- Spread crème patisserie evenly in a pre-baked tart shell, topped with your favorite fruits, and you have a fruit tart.

 - Also, you find it often used in most bakeries and restaurants as a filling for cakes and pastries.